Board of Governors

 The current Trustees are:

-I have been a member of the Ochil Tower School Board since XXXX taking on the role of Chair in month year, providing me with the opportunity to work closely with the school leadership team.
+I have been a member of the Ochil Tower School Board since 2012 taking on the role of Chair in November 2015, providing me with the opportunity to work closely with the school leadership team.
 I am also a trustee for Camphill Scotland, Camphill Central Scotland Social Fund and Loch Arthur Community.
 The balance to all this is my wife and three girls who provide a different range of joys and challenges!

 Beth McDonough is Keir’s Mum.
 She trained at Glasgow School of Art, then Dundee University, and taught Art in various sectors.
 Currently she teaches part time in Writing Study and Practice at Dundee University.She is a poet and is involved in various projects connected with her creative work and she reviews and edits for DURA.
 Her pamphlet "Handfast" (with Ruth Aylett) explores Ruth's family experience of dementia and Beth's of Keir's autism.
 She has been involved with various projects and groups in relation to autism, and enjoys swimming outdoors and foraging.

 For many years I was Global Property Director of GE Healthcare, a division of General Electric.
 Upon returning to Scotland in 2006 I was appointed Estates Director at the University of Dundee, a post I held until the end of 2014.
 I now work part-time as an independent mediator, supporting various organisations and the Sheriff Courts.

 I have been on the board since 2015.
 I have however had a long association with the school in the context of my previous career in Additional Support Needs with Glasgow City Council, my involvement at a national level on policy development and most recently as an independent consultant.
 I am particularly pleased to be a board member at such a developmental stage in Ochil Tower’s history.
 My personal interests include travel, reading, horse riding and the theatre.